Abandoned & Little-Known Airfields:

 Note that the paved ramp at the northwest corner of the field had painted aircraft parking spots for a total of 4 aircraft.

+The Disney Airfield was kept at a very low profile.
 It was not listed at all in the 1976 AOPA Airports USA directory (according to Chris Kennedy).

 Unfortunately for the Disney Airport, in the late 1970s / early 1980s a monorail extension to EPCOT Center was constructed,

-Therefore by the 1980s Disney no longer allowed anyone to land at the Lake Buena Vista STOLport.
+Therefore by the early 1980s Disney no longer allowed anyone to land at the Lake Buena Vista STOLport.

 Even when Mickey Mouse One (Walt Disney's own private plane) was being flown into Walt Disney World